Frequency specific microcurrent: Usage

-A 2009 narrative review of literature specific to applications for physical therapy recommends that the clinical evidence is strong enough to include the therapy in a clinician's repertoire.
-However, the authors advise caution due to what they call a "frustrating lack" of human trial evidence for the technique.

 A 2012 systematic review of physical therapies for Achilles tendinopathy found limited evidence from a single randomized clinical trial suggests FSM as an effective therapy.

-There is a textbook available for those who wish to learn how to use FSM to treat pain conditions.
-Frequency Specific Microcurrent in Pain Management is published by Elsevier Press.

 Criticism

 Skeptics note that FSM is another form of vibration medicine and that there is no good evidence that when a tissue is injured it takes on a “different vibrational characteristic”.
 In addition to the implausibility of the underlying mechanism, critics further argue that the treatment lacks a body or research neither establishing the phenomenon nor the clinical claims.

 A 1994 review of electronic devices as potential cancer treatments by the American Cancer Society found the methods to questionable, ineffective, and strongly advises against using them.

 Another criticism is that the champion of the modality is a discredited chiropractor.